manuelbassani/teched2025-XP264/exercises/ex0/README.md

 | xp264-001                  |  EU Central region | Students runtime contexts with kyma environment in the eu central region         |
 | xp264-050                |  JK SOUTH region | Students runtime contexts with kyma environment in the uk south region        |

+Please consider tour kyma clusters can be provisioned with Azure but in a regioin (data center) ta

 Good to know: